What's New!

 authority of the Christian world, a role insofar attributed to the Byzantine emperor.

-invade Italy in 773 to help Pope Hadrian I. By 776 Charlemagne conquered northern Italy and was crowned King of the Longobards.
+invade Italy in 773 to help Pope Adrian I. By 776 Charlemagne conquered northern Italy and was crowned King of the Longobards.

-S. Pietro: epitaph dedicated by Charlemagne to Pope Hadrian I
+Portico of S. Pietro: epitaph dedicated by Charlemagne to Pope Adrian I

-Pope Leo III, the successor of Hadrian I, was deposed in 799 by a group of noble Roman families.
-He was confined to a monastery
+Pope Leo III, the successor of Adrian I, was deposed in 799 by relatives of the dead pope.
+He was confined to a monastery,

 but he managed to escape and he eventually reached Charlemagne in Germany to seek his help.